Chart Color Schemes

 The labour market performance in Leichhardt - One Mile lags significantly behind most other regions nationally

-Leichhardt - One Mile has a balanced workforce with representation from both white and blue collar jobs.
-Essential services sectors are well-represented in the area, which had an unemployment rate of 12.2% as of June 2025.
+Leichhardt - One Mile has a balanced workforce with white and blue collar jobs, with essential services sectors well represented.
+The unemployment rate was 11.2% as of September 2025, showing room for improvement compared to Greater Brisbane's rate of 4.0%.

 Frequently Asked Questions - Employment